Buchan Bakers: Early years in AAU

 The Buchan Bakers were founded in 1948, when Warren Bud Howard convinced George Buchan and his Buchan Baking Company to sponsor his basketball team in the Northwest AAU League.
-The three first season until 1951 were not successful and, coach Howard decided to recruit higher-quality players with college experience for the 1951-52 season.
+The three first seasons until 1951 were not successful and coach Howard decided to recruit higher-quality players with college experience for the 1951-52 season.

 The Buchan Bakers that year were led by 6-foot, 8-inch center Rod Gibbs from College of Puget Sound and 5-foot, 7-inch guard Dar Gilchrist from Long Island University.
 Other members of the team included Jack Ward and Louis Soriano, both from the University of Washington.
 The Bakers breezed through Northwest League competition and went to the National AAU Tournament in Denver for the first time.
 Although they lost in the first round, for the Buchan Bakers the season had been a success.

 In the 1952-1953 next season, the University of Washington basketball team, led by All-American center Bob Houbregs, made it to the NCAA Final Four, and Howard began recruiting all five Husky starters.
-Houbregs agreed to play for the Bakers, and both he and his father, were given jobs at the bakery.
-But shortly after Houbregs received his first paycheck, he signed a contract with the Milwaukee Hawks of the NBA.
+Houbregs agreed to play for the Bakers, and both he and his father were given jobs at the bakery.
+Shortly after Houbregs received his first paycheck, he signed a contract with the Milwaukee Hawks of the NBA.
 Howard did manage to sign up his supporting cast from the UW Charlie Koon, Joe Cipriano, Mike McCutcheon and Doug McClary, and he enlisted Bill Morris, the UW freshmen coach, to take over coaching.
 Howard became business manager of the team.

 In the 1953-54 season, the Buchan Bakers unveiled their new team of former UW players, along with Chet Noe, a 6-foot, 7-inch center from the University of Oregon.
 The Bakers won the Northwest League crown, and although once again they traveled to Denver for the National AAU Tournament, once again they were defeated in the first round.

 In 1954, Morris returned to the UW, and former high school coach Frank Fidler was hired to coach the Buchan Bakers.
 Although the Bakers lost center Chet Noe to the Ada Oilers, the team was strengthened by the additions of Hartley Kruger, a 6-foot, 8-inch center from the University of Idaho, and forward Ed Tucker, a former Stanford star, who was taking pre-med classes at the University of Washington.
 Unfortunately, the two newcomers werent always available to play Kruger had work obligations and Tucker had military obligations—and the team was not able to develop the consistency to win the National AAU Tournament.
 The Bakers won their opening round game, but fell to the Peoria Caterpillars in the second round, 81-79 in overtime.